 Here are four quick steps to get you started.

 If you've already created Power BI reports in Power BI Desktop, then you're almost ready to create Power BI reports for Power BI Report Server.
-We recommend installing the version of Power BI Desktop optimized for Power BI Report Server so you know the server and the app are always in sync.
+We recommend installing the version of Power BI Desktop for Power BI Report Server so you know the server and the app are always in sync.
 You can have both versions of Power BI Desktop on the same computer.